Daniel Morgan Boone: Leading the Boone Family to settle in French Missouri

-On the American frontier, Morgan participated in a wide variety of ventures, from the salt refining operation at Boon's Lick to market hunting to an operating large-scale a pine plank lumber, sawmill, and transport operation in the northern Ozarks.
+On the American frontier, Boone participated in a wide variety of ventures - many of them with his brother, Nathan - from the salt refining operation at Boon's Lick to market hunting to an operating large-scale a pine plank lumber, sawmill, and transport operation in the northern Ozarks.
 The pine planks were a valuable commodity if they could be transported from the Ozarks to the waiting markets along the Mississippi River.

-Morgan fought in the War of 1812, participating in the fortification-building and general build-up preceding the war.
+Boone fought in the War of 1812, participating in the fortification-building and general build-up preceding the war.
 During the war he patrolled the frontier and worked as a spy.

 Move to Westport and work with Kaw Indian Agency

-By 1826, Morgan had settled on the western side of Missouri in the Westport (Kansas City) area.
-In 1829 he move to Kansas Indian Territory as government agriculturalist for the Kaw Indian Agency in present-day Jefferson County, Kansas.
-This places Morgan and his family among very earliest non-Native settlers in Kansas Territory as well.
+By 1826, Boone had settled on the western side of Missouri in the Westport (Kansas City) area.
+In 1829 he moved to Kansas Indian Territory as government agriculturalist for the Kaw Indian Agency in present-day Jefferson County, Kansas.
+This places Boone and his family among very earliest non-Native settlers in Kansas Territory as well.

-Morgan served on the committee that determined the location of the Missouri capital on the Missouri River bluffs in central Missouri, and laid out the new city - Jefferson City - that was planned there as the state capital.
+Boone served on the committee that determined the location of the Missouri capital on the Missouri River bluffs in central Missouri, and laid out the new city - Jefferson City - that was planned there as the state capital.
 He also surveyed and fixed the Iowa-Missouri state line.

-In 1831, Morgan patented land in Jackson County, Missouri, where he and his large family owned property and farmed.
-Morgan's land was near present-day 63rd Street and Holmes - where Morgan built a cabin - and near 79th and Holmes in Kansas City, Missouri.
+In 1831, Boone patented land in Jackson County, Missouri, where he and his large family owned property and farmed.
+His land was near present-day 63rd Street and Holmes - where he built a cabin - and near 79th and Holmes in Kansas City, Missouri.
 Both properties were generally along the Westport Santa Fe Trail route (today's Wornall Road) - one of the major thoroughfares through the area at that time.

-Death and Burial
+Death and burial

-In 1839 Morgan died of cholera and was buried on the family farm.
+In 1839 Boone died of cholera and was buried on the family farm.

 The Boone-Hays Graveyard, near present-day 63rd and Prospect in Kansas City, Missouri, was long neglected.
 In 2000, local groups organized a clean up of the area and installation of new grave markers and a historical marker.
-The cemetery and part of the Boone's farm is now a city park with memorials for Morgan, his wife, Sara Griffin, and others who were buried there.
-Morgan and most others buried in that location were later re-interred at the nearby Forest Hill Calvary Cemetery.
+The cemetery and part of the Boone's farm is now a city park with memorials for Boone, his wife, Sara Griffin, and others who were buried there.
+Many buried in that location were later re-interred at the nearby Forest Hill Calvary Cemetery, though not, as far as records indicate, Morgan Boone or Sarah Lewis Boone.